 17. Dolphin

 Dolphins are extremely intelligent mammals that live in the sea.
-Their intelligence has been shown in their use of tools and their ability to recognize their reflection.
-They are also very talkative with each other, using different clicks, squeaks, and moans to communicate.
+Their intelligence has been documented time and time again in their use of tools and their ability to recognize their own reflection!
+Dolphins are also very talkative with each other, using different clicks, squeaks, and moans to communicate.

 Learn More: The World Wildlife Fund